coin-or/CHiPPS-BiCePS/INSTALL.md

 ./coin/install.sh --help
 ```

-The above procedures will build all required dependencies and Alps itself.
+The above procedures will build all required dependencies and BiCePS itself.
 Afterwards, the binaries will be installed in the directory `Mibs/build/bin`
 and the libraries in the directory `Bcps/build/lib`.
 If you wish to
 install in a different directory, such as `/usr/local`, then run the command